jcbhmr/import-meta-resolve/README.md

 ⏱ Completely synchronous, just like in the browser \
 🧙 Automagically deduces the `import.meta.url` \
 🔃 Works with `--loader` stuff too! \
-🌳 Don't need to `--experimental-import-meta-resolve`
+🌳 Don't need to `--experimental-import-meta-resolve` \
+🦄 Importable as a ponyfill or polyfill

 ## Installation